-In unit 1, topics include media and new technologies, French cinema and theatre, and sports.
-In studying these topics, students will develop the ability to: maintain a spoken exchange related to personal areas of experience; listen to, view and read information from spoken and written texts; and present information, concepts and ideas in writing in French for a specific audience and purpose.
+In unit 1, topics include family and friends, health and wellbeing, and tourism.
+In studying these topics, students will develop the ability to: establish and maintain an informal, personal, spoken interaction; interpret information from two texts on the same subtopic presented in French, and respond in writing in French and in English; and present information, concepts and ideas in writing on a selected subtopic and for a specific audience and purpose.

-In unit 2, topics include tourism and travel, family and friends, health and wellbeing as well as school life and careers post-study.
-In studying these topics, students will develop the ability to: respond in writing in French to spoken, written or visual texts presented in French; analyse and use information from written, spoken or visual texts to produce an extended written response in French; and explain information, ideas and concepts orally in French to a specific audience about an aspect of culture relevant to French-speaking communities.
+In unit 2, topics include education, the media and the Internet, and Francophone festivals.
+In studying these topics, students will develop the ability to: respond in writing in French to spoken, written or visual texts presented in French; analyse and use information from written, spoken or visual texts to produce an extended written response; and explain information, ideas and concepts orally in French to a specific audience about an aspect of culture within communities where French is spoken.

 In unit 3, students: participate in a spoken exchange in French to resolve a personal issue; interpret information from texts and write responses in French; and express ideas in a personal, informative or imaginative piece of writing in French.
+These skills will be developed through studying the topics of future plans and aspirations, volunteering and immigration.

 In unit 4, students: share information, ideas and opinions in a spoken exchange in French; analyse information from written, spoken and viewed texts in a written response; and present information, concepts and ideas in evaluative or persuasive writing on an issue in French.
+These skills will be developed through studying the topics of the environment, Impressionism and the French speaking communities.

-\Classes run through Distance Education if insufficient numbers.
+Classes run through Distance Education if insufficient numbers.